Start9Labs/documentation/site/source/user-manual/service-guides/lightning.rst

 Spark
 -----

-.. note:: Compatible with C-Lightning only
+.. note:: Compatible with Core Lightning (CLN) only

 Available For
 .............